The page covers:

 In 1889, during excavations for the construction of a railway station, elements of a temple to Hercules were unearthed.
 Archaeologists found seven busts of charioteers in addition to small statues of the god and dedicatory inscriptions to him.

-In antiquity the site was known as Horti Caesari, a suburban villa which belonged to Julius Caesar and where most likely Cleopatra lived during her Roman stay in 46-44 BC.
+In antiquity the site was known as Horti Caesaris, a suburban villa which belonged to Julius Caesar and where most likely Cleopatra lived during her Roman stay in 46-44 BC.

 (left) Museo Nazionale Romano: bust of a charioteer; (right) Centrale Montemartini: a son of Niobe

 Roman charioteers could earn substantial rewards for winning races at Circus Maximus.
-They were able to build themselves fine funerary monuments, e.g. that of Publius Aelius "Gutta" Calpurnianus, and to dedicate a bust to Hercules, a symbol of athletic victory.
-An analysis of the hairstyles of the charioteers indicates that they lived in the Ist and early IInd centuries AD.
+They were able to build themselves fine funerary monuments, e.g. that of P. Aelius "Gutta" Calpurnianus, and to dedicate a bust to Hercules, a symbol of athletic victory.
+An analysis of the hairstyles of the charioteers indicates that they lived in the Ist/early IInd century AD.

 In 1956, in a street not far from the railway station, a life-size statue was found.
 It portrays one of the sons of Niobe who is about to be killed by Apollo and Diana.
 A copy of this statue can be seen in the gardens of Villa Medici with those of other children of Niobe.

-Museo Nazionale Romano - Tomba dei Dipinti (IInd century)
+Museo Nazionale Romano - Tomba dei Dipinti (IInd century AD)

 Via Portuense was important in antiquity because it led to Portus, an artificial harbour built by Emperor Claudius and enlarged by Emperor Trajan.
 The road crossed a hilly area immediately outside the walls.
 After WWII this area was developed and in 1951 a necropolis was unearthed.
 It included two tombs which were excavated into the rock.
 They were relocated to a hall of Terme di Diocleziano in their entirety.